 Drawn from a black and white photo, and painted with oil pastels.
 We find a group of African American Men, standing in front of the Farmers & Merchants Bank in Boley, Oklahoma in 1932.
 The men are grieving the death of the bank President after he was killed following a failed bank robbery attempt by the legendary Pretty Boy Floyd Gang.

 Boley, Oklahoma is a Black Town that was very progressive at that time, and still exists today.
 Boley is one of the thirteen historic Black towns in Oklahoma.
+Prints on demand are available.
+Please contact the artist, if interested in purchasing the original.

 Those interested in purchasing the original should contact the artist.
 Prints on demand are available as well.